unstoppabledomains/dev-docs/getting-started/test-domains/etherscan.md

 ![How to locate the smart contract address in the reference table and connect your wallet](/images/etherscan-steps-test-domain.png)

-<figcaption style="text-align: center">How to locate the smart contract address in the reference table and connect your wallet</figcaption>
+<figcaption>How to locate the smart contract address in the reference table and connect your wallet</figcaption>
 </figure>

 ## Step 4: Write the Etherscan Smart Contract Request